When goods and services tax was introduce to India it changed the way taxes worked. But what is GST? We’ll take a closer look.

 - Integrated goods and services Tax (IGST): This tax is collected by the central government for inter-state sales (between two states).

-- Greater transparency: GST brings in a higher level of transparency to the taxation process, making it easier for consumers to understand the taxes they pay.
+- Greater transparency: GST brings a higher level of transparency to the taxation process, making it easier for consumers to understand the taxes they pay.

-Create invoices for free
+Send invoices for free